Handbills--Bill Graham and Miscellaneous Fillmore

 BG #250, Chuck Berry, Buddy Miles, Loading Zone, 9/24-27; Eric Burdon & War, Seals & Crofts, Clover, 10/1-4/70, Fillmore West; nice David singer double-size card with powerful collage of Greek statue, birds, and skeleton in road.
 1 VG+/VG copy fairly clean, no pinholes but with a couple storage wrinkles & light age, $10; slightly better copy $15. (*)

-BG ##251-252, uncut double card with mailing list name on back; BG #251 is Van Morrison, Captain Beefheart and the Magic Band, Jerry Hahn Brotherhood, 10/8-11/70, yellow background; image of old black minstrel troupe; top lettering virtually illegible; #252 is Leon Russell, Miles Davis, Seatrain, 10/15-18/70, Fillmore West; color design by Norman Orr with image of baby dressed as Uncle Sam in the classic "wants you" pose, odd images abound as is typical for this artist's work; NM-/VG+ card in good condition, $25.
+BG ##251-252, uncut double card with mailing list name on back; BG #251 is Van Morrison, Captain Beefheart and the Magic Band, Jerry Hahn Brotherhood, 10/8-11/70, yellow background; image of old black minstrel troupe; top lettering virtually illegible; #252 is Leon Russell, Miles Davis, Seatrain, 10/15-18/70, Fillmore West; color design by Norman Orr with image of baby dressed as Uncle Sam in the classic "wants you" pose, odd images abound as is typical for this artist's work; NM-/VG+ card in good condition, $25; lesser copy with age and stains, filler copy $7.00.(*)

 BG #252, Leon Russell, Miles Davis, Seatrain, 10/15-18/70, Fillmore West; color design by Norman Orr with image of baby dressed as Uncle Sam in the classic "wants you" pose, odd images abound as is typical for this artist's work; VG+ copy $16.

 BG #263, Grateful Dead, New Riders of the Purple Sage, Cold Blood, Elvin Bishop, Stoneground, Boz Scaggs, 12/31/70, Fillmore/Winterland; last Fillmore New Years' Eve show; collage by David Singer.
 Double-size image with photo of San Francisco Ferry Building.
 Last New Years Eve show at the Fillmore.
-7 copies, NM $25 each. (*)
+7 copies, NM $25 each; 1 NM-/VG+ mailer with name on back, $20; 1pinholed mailer, $7.00. (*)

 BG #275, Eric Burdon & War, Santana, Buddy Miles, Wayne Cochran, others, 3/25-4/4/71, Winterland/Fillmore West; double size card with collage of cat dressed up like one of the 3 musketeers and some kind of winged figure riding a hawk; pale blue and brick red with black lettering; VG+ addressed mailer, $20.